Check-ins

 Skip the vague "how are we doing" talk.
 These questions help couples surface what is tender, missing, or working.

-A good check-in is specific
+A good check-in is narrow enough to answer

 - What did I do recently that helped you feel supported?